RedOgreJelly/redogrejelly.github.io/_posts/2025-01-23-characters.md

 ### Beseech
 When you ask your deity, patron, other master for assistance, make a Focus(beseech) check.
-Beseech checks succeed if the check contents are a _faith_ or something specifically _in your master's domain_.
+Beseech checks succeed if the check contents are a _devotion_.

 ### Morale
 When you're trying stay calm and collected and not give into fear, despair, or other negative emotion, make a Focus(morale) check.
-If the check contents are _fear_, you flee or cower if that's not an option.
-If the check contents are _despair_, you sob and cower.
-The judge may decide the outcome if other emotions are rolled. if you do not roll and negative emotion, the check succeeds.
+If the slot rolled is marked with _fear_, you flee or cower if that's not an option.
+If the slot rolled is marked with _despair_, you sob and cower.
+If the slot is marked with a wound, you fail as the judge decies.
+If none of these are rolled, the check succeeds.

 ## Gear Checks